 Sovereign Hill is in the heart of the Victorian Goldfield Country, only two hour’s drive from Melbourne.
-Quite simply, it is an outdoor museum, the comprehensive reconstruction of a Victorian Gold Town around 1850.
+It is simply an outdoor museum, the comprehensive reconstruction of a Victorian Gold Town around 1850.
 It is one of the best places to visit in Australia though it is not the most famous one.

 Sovereign Hill has some 60 buildings, including two pubs, a theatre, gold mines, and even a school.
-The shops are mostly lined along the main street and include a blacksmith’s, photographic rooms, a printing shop, a grocery store, a pharmacy, a clothing store, an undertaker, a foundry, a bowling saloon, a gold museum, a wheelwright and candleworks.
+The shops are mostly lined along the main street.
+They include a blacksmith’s, photographic rooms, a printing shop, a grocery store, a pharmacy, a clothing store, an undertaker, a foundry, a bowling saloon, a gold museum, a wheelwright, and candle works.

 Even traveling on my own, I found it educational and entertaining.
-In order to do it justice, you do need to spend a whole day there.
+To do it justice, you do need to spend a whole day there.
 There is so much to see and do, and several options for food.
-Ready to travel back in time in Victoria?
+Ready to travel back in time to Victoria?

-Canberra is the capital of Australia and one of the world’s up and coming travel destinations.
-Named in the Lonely Planet’s ‘Must Visit City List’ in 2018, this city is on the rise.
+Canberra is the capital of Australia and one of the world’s up-and-coming travel destinations.
+Named in Lonely Planet’s ‘Must Visit City List’ in 2018, this city is on the rise.

-At the nature reserve, Tidbinbilla, along with the kangaroo there are koalas, emus, echidnas, and the elusive platypus that roam freely.
+At the nature reserve, Tidbinbilla, along with the kangaroo, are koalas, emus, echidnas, and the elusive platypus that roam freely.

-The Australian War Memorial is the best memorial Australia has to offer in terms of honoring Australia’s past and current soldiers and peacekeepers.
+The Australian War Memorial is the best memorial Australia has to offer to honor Australia’s past and current soldiers and peacekeepers.
 You could easily spend a couple of days here getting lost in this history.

-During the springtime there are two stunning flower festivals called Floriade and Tulip Top Gardens.
-They are both world class exhibition that draws in crowds from the surrounding land.
+During the springtime, there are two stunning flower festivals called Floriade and Tulip Top Gardens.
+They are both world-class exhibitions that draw in crowds from the surrounding land.

 Port Stephens is a vast natural harbor on the New South Wales coast, three hours north of Sydney.
-Out of all the places to go in Australia, this part of Australia has more than its fair share of amazing coastline, but even here Port Stephens stands out.
+Out of all the places to go in Australia, this part of Australia has more than its fair share of amazing coastline, but Port Stephens stands out even here.

-It’s known as the dolphin capital of Australia, mainly because over 100 of them live in the harbor, and one of the local cruise operators claims a 99% success rate in dolphin sightings on their trips.
+It’s known as Australia’s dolphin capital, mainly because over 100 of them live in the harbor, and one of the local cruise operators claims a 99% success rate in dolphin sightings on their trips.
 Boats often hang a boom net out of the back, where you can hold on to the side and sometimes be joined by dolphins swimming alongside you.